barter-rs/barter-rs/docs/IMPLEMENTATION_STATUS.md

 - [x] Visualization and Monitoring Tools

 **Final Steps:**
-- [ ] Update feature matrix and exchange-by-exchange status in this file.
+- [x] Update feature matrix and exchange-by-exchange status in this file.
-- [ ] Ensure all market making components function correctly with test configurations.
+- [x] Ensure all market making components function correctly with test configurations.
-- [ ] Document the market making framework, parameters, and strategy examples.
+- [x] Document the market making framework, parameters, and strategy examples.
+See [MARKET_MAKING_ENGINE.md](MARKET_MAKING_ENGINE.md) for details.

 #
 ---